 Your last leg (if you don’t want to make another stop somewhere in between before heading back to Leh) is the climb up the Kongmaru La mountain pass, at 5,130 masl.
 It has no difficulty; Of course, take a deep breath and go up slowly to avoid altitude sickness.
 From Gongmaru La begins the descent to Shan (3,670 masl) through some spectacular rocky gorges.

 The route can be done in the opposite direction, although it is harder because there is no time to acclimatize: in the first stage the unevenness is pronounced.

 Ascent to the peaks Stok Kangri, Kun or Nun

 If trekking to Markha wasn’t enough, or if climbing big peaks is your thing, there are 3 mountains that will quench your thirst for climbing.
 In progressive level of difficulty they are Stok Kangri (6,153 m), Kun (7,077 m) and Nun (7,135 m).

 For the first one, great experience or technique is not required, but previous acclimatization is required.
 It can be uploaded in a couple of days.
 The other two already require more experience and physique and the expeditions last more than a week.
 Whichever you choose, it will surely be unforgettable.

 From Leh there are numerous tours that cover the various areas of Ladahk.
 For certain places (such as the Nubra Valley or Pangong Tso) permits are required.
 Tours are conducted by off-road jeep and can last several days.
 If you like to drive a motorcycle, you can do it on your own by renting a legendary Royal Enfield.
 Of course, you will have to obtain the necessary permits previously where applicable.

-Driving on these roads in the vastness of Ladahk, admiring the huge valleys, visiting stupas and Buddhist monasteries, is difficult to explain in words.
+Driving on these roads in the vastness of Tourism in Ladakh, admiring the huge valleys, and visiting stupas and Buddhist monasteries, is difficult to explain in words.
 Rather go for it and judge for yourself.